-3.5.5 StepS for Maintaining Proper tire DreSSure
+3.4.5 Steps For Maintaining Proper Tire Pressure

 - 1. Locate the recommended tire pressure on the vehicle's tire information placard, certification label, or in the owner's manual. - 2.
 Record the tire pressure of all tires. - 3.
-If the tire pressure is too high in any of the tires, slowly release air by gently pressing on the tire valve stem with the edge of your tire gauge until you get to the correct pressure. - 4.
-If the tire pressure is too low, note the difference between the measured tire pressure and the correct tire pressure.
-These "missing" pounds of pressure

-- are what you will need to add. - 5.
-At a service station, add the missing pounds of air pressure to each tire that is under inflated. - Check all the tires to make sure they have the same air pressure except in cases in which the front and rear tires are supposed to have different amounts of pressure).
+If the tire pressure is too high in any of the tires, slowly release air by gently pressing on the tire valve stem with the edge of your tire gauge until you get to the correct pressure. - If the tire pressure is too low, note the difference between the measured tire pressure and the correct tire pressure.
+These "missing" pounds of pressure are what you add. - 5.
+At a service station, add the missing pounds of air pressure to each tire that is under inflated. - 6.
+Check all the tires to make sure they have the same air pressure except in cases in which the front and rear tires are supposed to have different amounts of pressure).